sdellis/lambertvilleporchfest/artists/the-godzilla-blues-band.md

 ---
 id: wwe232243567676etge
-title: The Godzilla Blues band
+title: The Godzilla Blues Band
-name: The Godzilla Blues band
+name: The Godzilla Blues Band
-bio: ""
+bio: The Godzilla Blues band is the creation of Mike Smull, a studied and accomplished guitar player and writer.
+The songs are all original and rocking in nature.
+Mike will be backed up by the EarthWorks band of guitar players.
 link: ""
 time: 2021-09-21T00:50:27.920Z
 email: ""